yintrigue/portfolio-ds/sp_hello_baby_clara/README.md

 - Photos and diaries are progressively loaded as the page is scrolled down, helping reduce bandwidth despite high-resolution photos.
 - No database is required.
 All contents are loaded/rendered based on directory structure and EXIF tags.
 The web app can be ported by a simple copy-and-paste.
 - User login is supported for viewing private photos and diaries.
 - Fun interactive experience with sound effects.
-This is a project to be enjoyed by both farther and daughter!
+This is a project to be enjoyed by both the father and daughter!

 *Hello, Baby Clara!* is built from the ground up using jQuery.
 The reason for not using Angular or React is to keep things simple and flexible.
 People say that I am old-school, but I am just chasing simplicity! 😃